gedeontofidji/Documentation/pages/mydoc/mydoc_powerapps.md

 <div role="tabpanel" class="tab-pane" id="csharp" markdown="1">
 ### Create a new plugin solution from scratch
-* <a href="https://github.com/gedeontofidji/Documentation/tree/main/powershell/CreateNewCrmSolution" target="_blank" rel="noopener noreferrer">Download the repository locally</a>. `PowerShell may not run the script due to execution policy.
+1. <a href="https://github.com/gedeontofidji/Documentation/tree/main/powershell/CreateNewCrmSolution" target="_blank" rel="noopener noreferrer">Download the repository locally</a>. `PowerShell may not run the script due to execution policy.
 In that case, create each script file manually by copying the content.`
-* In Main.ps1 script, configure the `basePath` variable to the location where you want to create the solution
+2. In Main.ps1 script, configure the `basePath` variable to the location where you want to create the solution
-* In PowerShell, navigate to the folder where Main.ps1 is located, and run it with .\CreatePlugin.ps1
+3. In PowerShell, navigate to the folder where Main.ps1 is located, and run it with .\CreatePlugin.ps1
+4. When all folders and projects are created, open the solution in Visual Studio and install the Microsoft.CrmSdk.CoreAssemblies NuGet package in all relevant projects, such as:
+* Shared/editorName/Xrm.Service
+* Shared/editorName/Xrm.Utilities

 #### Coding process
 `The logic must be implemented in the service (e.g: CodeNasService) and not in the class (e.g: CodeNas).`